Agents of Opportunity for Terrorism: Toxic Radiological Materials (TRMs) - July 2025

 Course Objectives:

-• Describe the types of radiation and radiation scenarios
+- Describe the various types of radiation including their potential exposure scenarios

-• Describe cutaneous radiation syndrome assessment and care
+- Describe the management of cutaneous radiation syndrome

-Continuing Education: Interprofessional continuing education credits through the CDC are currently pending.
+Continuing Education: Interprofessional continuing education credits through the CDC are available.
+See the Continuing Education tab for details.

 8:50 AM - 9:00 AM ET Welcome and Opening Remarks*